greenvulcano/sibylla-documentation/_docs/22-installation-on-premise.md

         webGisFolderPath: "",
         webGisWritePath: ""
     };
 ```

 `mongoUrl` syntaxis is divided in two methods:
 - One MongoDB instance: `mongodb://*MONGO_URL*/gv_iot_webapp`
 - Multiple MongoDB instance: `mongodb://*1_MONGO_URL*,*2_MONGO_URL*,.../gv_iot_webapp`

-> Note: `webGisFolderPath` is the absolute path to a static folder on the machine, where you will save the KML files.
+> NOTE: `webGisFolderPath` is the absolute path to a static folder on the machine, where you will save the KML files.
 >       `webGisWritePath` is the relative path inside the machine to the same folder.

 Node's default port is `3000`, you can change it by modifying the server.js inside backend/dist/ folder.